kubernetes-csi/csi-driver-nfs/README.md

 The CSI NFS driver requires Kubernetes cluster of version 1.14 or newer and preexisting NFS server, whether it is deployed on cluster or provisioned independently.
-The plugin itself provides only a communication layer between resources in the cluser and the NFS server.
+The plugin itself provides only a communication layer between resources in the cluster and the NFS server.

 ### Install driver on a Kubernetes cluster
  - install by [kubectl](./docs/install-csi-driver.md)